 Our students are adults like you, interested in earning a valuable education at the graduate level, but doing so in a flexible environment that enables them to continue their professional and personal lives.
 As our student population continues to grow, it becomes increasingly diverse.

-- 57% of our students are female, 43% of our students are male
+- 57% of our students are female, 43% of our students are male.

-- 50% of our students are DC based, 17% are Homewood based, 9% are Montgomery County based, and 24% completely online.
+- 21% of our students are DC based, 12% are Maryland based, and 67% completely online.

-- 72% of our students are Caucasian, 15% are Asian, 8% are African American and 3% are Hispanic.
+- 67% of our students are Caucasian, 17% are Asian, 8% are African American and 2% are Hispanic.